ForgeRock/forgerock-web-login-framework/README.md

 new Widget({ target: widgetRootEl }); // Instantiate the Widget

-componentEvent.open(); // Ensure this is called after the Widget has been instantiated
+componentEvents.open(); // Ensure this is called after the Widget has been instantiated

 // A more realistic pattern is calling this within a button click const loginButton = document.getElementById('loginButton');